psolymos/psolymos.github.io/_posts/2016-10-15-progress-bar-overhead-comparisons.md

 category: Code
 tags: [R, pbapply, progress bar, plyr]
 disqus: petersolymos
-promote: true
+promote: false
 ---

 As a testament to my obsession with progress bars in R, here is a quick investigation about the overhead cost of drawing a progress bar during computations in R.
 I compared several approaches including my **pbapply** and Hadley Wickham's **plyr**.